FAQ

 What should I bring?

 If you’re staying in a tent or RV, you must bring your own tent or RV.
-If you’re staying in a cabin, beds are provided with comfortable Tempurpedic mattresses, but you must bring your own bedding, pillows and linens.
+If you’re staying in a cabin, beds are provided with comfortable Tempur-pedic mattresses, but you must bring your own bedding, pillows and linens.
 Other suggested items include sleeping bags, warm blankets, warm clothes (it can get cold at night in the country in September!), Toiletries, Flashlight/lantern, Rain gear, Allergy & other medications, Special dietary items, Spending money (buy your holiday gifts early – our Vendor Village will have what you need!), Games, Sports equipment (softball gloves, etc.), tennis racquet, yoga mat, Bathing suit, Drums and other musical instruments, folding/beach chair and/or picnic blanket/groundcloth for outdoor concerts and activities (Note: tall chairs will be placed in back, low chairs and blankets may sit closer to stage), Binoculars, Suntan Lotion, Bug Spray, Water Bottles, Comfortable shoes, and Earplugs.
-A list will be sent to you when you receive your Registration Packet.
+A list will be sent to you when you receive your Registration Packet, usually about a week before the festival.

 Can I bring my dog (or cat or hamster or ferret, etc.)?

 Sorry, pets aren’t permitted.
 Please don’t bring them, as you and your pets will be asked to leave.
-If you are traveling with your pet and need boarding info, Ramblewood recommends contacting Hickory Animal Hospital in Hickory, Maryland (approx. 11 miles from camp).
+If you are traveling with your pet and need boarding info, you may contact Hickory Animal Hospital in Maryland.

 Can I bring my kids?

-Girls/NB AFAB children and teens of any age are welcome.
+Girls and NB children/teens with a history of girlhood of any age are welcome.
 Boys/NB AMAB children ages 7 and under are welcome.
 Child care is not currently available at camp.
 Children are expected to be accompanied by an adult at all times.

 Please be aware that certain workshops are not appropriate for youth; kids will not be admitted to those.
 There are lots of other workshops and fun things for kids to do with their Moms, Aunties, Grandmothers, etc.